-3.5 Adjacent Lands and Significant Features
+Adjacent Lands and Significant Features 3.5

-The Site is surrounded on all sides by existing developed residential properties and/or roads.
-As such, there are no significant natural heritage features found immediately adjacent to the Site.
-Within the Site, there are no features that are shown as Provincially Significant Wetlands (PSWs), Areas of Natural and Scientific Interest (ANSI), or features that are shown as part of the City of Ottawa Natural Heritage System (City of Ottawa 2014; OMNRF 2019).
-The only potentially significant features found within the Site are the potential Significant Woodlots, which are discussed above in Section 3.3.
+Within the Site, there are no features that are shown as Provincially Significant Wetlands (PSWs), Areas of Natural and Scientific Interest (ANSI), and/or features that are shown as part of the City of Ottawa Natural Heritage System (City of Ottawa 2014; OMNRF 2019).
+The only significant natural heritage features found within the Site are the Significant Woodlots, which are discussed above in Section 3.3.